rust-lang/book/src/ch17-01-futures-and-syntax.md

 you’ll need, primarily from the [`futures`][futures-crate]<!-- ignore --> and [`tokio`][tokio]<!-- ignore --> crates.
-The `futures` crate is an official home for Rust experimentation for async code, and it’s actually where the `Future` type was originally designed.
+The `futures` crate is an official home for Rust experimentation for async code, and it’s actually where the `Future` trait was originally designed.
 Tokio is the most widely used async runtime in Rust today, especially for web applications.
 There are other great runtimes out there, and they may be more suitable for your purposes.
 We use the `tokio` crate under the hood for `trpl` because it’s well tested and widely used.